Fire Mage DPS Spec, Builds, and Talents — Shadowlands 9.1

 On this page, you will find out the best talents for each tier for your Fire Mage in World of Warcraft — Shadowlands 9.1.
 We also have default talent lists for various types of content, such as raiding or Mythic+.
 If you play with Warmode on, we have your PvP talents covered as well.

-If you were looking for WoW Classic content, please refer to our Classic DPS Mage talents.
+If you were looking for TBC Classic content, please refer to our TBC Classic Fire Mage talents.

 Talent Choices for Fire Mage

 |15||?
 Firestarter||✗ Pyromaniac||✓ Searing Touch|

 |25||✗ Blazing Soul||✓ Shimmer||✗ Blast Wave|